Ready for war at any time in southern Armenia

 These sorts of training programmes, while expanded in scope in recent months, have long been present in Syunik, where seemingly nearly every man is a veteran of one conflict or another.

-Syunik is one of the strongholds of the Yerkrapah veterans’ organization, a political and paramilitary group that played a large role in Armenian politics in the 1990s.
-The group has regularly organized its own trainings as well as directing local manpower to aid the army in Karabakh in times of war.
+Syunik is one of the strongholds of the Yerkrapah veterans’ organisation, a political and paramilitary group that played a large role in Armenian politics in the 1990s.
+The group has regularly organised its own trainings as well as directing local manpower to aid the army in Karabakh in times of war.
 They also occupy positions on the border, aiming to bolster the military’s capabilities of their own volition.

 Fighters from Sisian have regularly borne the brunt of casualties when the conflict flares up, too.